 Accommodations from GED® Testing Service.

 When and Where to Test

-Testing schedules are determined by the local testing center.
-In order to find your local testing centers, you must have registered and log into your account.
+Testing schedules are determined by the local testing centers.
+You must register and be logged into your account to schedule a test.

 The state office does not maintain detailed information for individual test centers.
 To find a test center near you and schedule a test, you will need to first register.
 Once registered you will be able to schedule and submit payment ($30 per test or $120 for all four tests).

 At the time of testing, you will need to provide current government-issued photo identification with your name, address, birth date, and signature on it.

 No Online Testing